Introduction

 Time Taken: 2-3 hours drive

-Highlights: apple orchards, Bandarpooch peak, and picturesque views of the surroundings.
+Highlights: Apple orchards, Bandarpooch peak, and picturesque views of the surroundings.

 Shani Dev Temple